 |18 GHz-40 GHz||600||200|

 |The field strengths are expressed in terms of peak of the root-mean-square (rms) over the complete modulation period.|

 The threat levels identified above are the result of an FAA review of existing studies on the subject of HIRF, in light of the ongoing work of the Electromagnetic Effects Harmonization Working Group of the Aviation Rulemaking Advisory Committee.

-As discussed above, these special conditions are applicable to Dassault Aviation Mystere-Falcon 50 airplanes modified by Garrett Aviation Services.
-Should Garrett Aviation Services apply at a later date for design change approval to modify any other model included on the same type certificate to incorporate the same novel or unusual design feature, these special conditions would apply to that model as well under the provisions of § 21.101(a)(1).
+As discussed above, these special conditions are applicable to Dassault Aviation Mystere-Falcon 50 airplanes modified by ElectroSonics.
+Should ElectroSonics apply at a later date for a supplemental type certificate to modify any other model included on the same type certificate to incorporate the same novel or unusual design feature, these special conditions would apply to that model as well under the provisions of § 21.101(a)(1).

-This action affects only certain design features on Dassault Aviation Mystere-Falcon 50 airplanes modified by Garrett Aviation Services.
+This action affects only certain design features on the Dassault Aviation Mystere-Falcon 50 airplanes modified by ElectroSonics.
 It is not a rule of general applicability and affects only the applicant who applied to the FAA for approval of these features on the airplane.

-The substance of the special conditions for this airplane has been subjected to the notice and comment procedure in several prior instances and has been derived without substantive change from those previously issued.
+The substance of these special conditions has been subjected to the notice and comment period in several prior instances and has been derived without substantive change from those previously issued.
+It is unlikely that prior public comment would result in a significant change from the substance contained herein.
 For this reason, and because a delay would significantly affect the certification of the airplane, which is imminent, the FAA has determined that prior public notice and comment are unnecessary and impracticable, and good cause exists for adopting these special conditions upon issuance.
 The FAA is requesting comments to allow interested persons to submit views that may not have been submitted in response to the prior opportunities for comment described above.Start List of Subjects

 List of Subjects in 14 CFR Part 25